Rules and Regulations

 - Members must notify BIAC promptly of any change in their personal information (e.g., change of address, phone, email, or change in student status).
 Please do so by updating your online profile.

 Use of the BIAC Facility

-- Membership dues, exclusive of fees for equipment usage, equipment storage, or coaching, are $250 per year.
-Dues for adult students attending full time may receive a 25% discount.
+- Membership dues are paid annually.
+The amount is set by the Board of Directors.
+Fees for equipment usage, equipment storage, and coaching are additional and are also set by the Board.
+Dues for adult students attending college full time may receive a 25% discount.
 Please contact email@example.com with details of your student status.